kivy/kivy/doc/sources/guide/quickstart.rst

     $ python myapp.py

-You should see a black window open.
-That's all.
+A window should open, showing a sole button (with the label 'Hello World') that covers the entire window's area.
+That's all there is to it.

 So what did that code do ?